 What Should I Say When I Send A Gift?

-When you’re sending a gift through Alyce, the experience is a digital-first experience.
-Whether you choose to send a physical invitation or a digital invitation, your prospects will visit a gift recipient landing page where they’ll be able to accept, exchange, or donate the dollar value of their gift.
+In most cases, when you gift through Alyce, the experience is digital-first.
+Whether you send a physical or a digital invitation, sales prospects receive a gift invite where they’ll be able to accept, exchange, or donate the value of their gift.

 To start, you’ll want to create that personal connection by referencing the gift and the research that Alyce brought back to you with the gift suggestions.